Making the most of record low interest rates.

-This interest rate situation may last for quite a while but it may also be short-lived.
-The truth is, no one knows how long we are going to enjoy these rates.
+This interest rate situation may last for quite a while, but it may also be short-lived.
+The truth is, no one really knows how long we are going to enjoy these rates.

 Look to reduce debt as much as possible, particularly non-tax-deductible debt